Bolton (UK Parliament constituency)

 Bolton was a borough constituency centred on the town of Bolton in the county of Lancashire.
 It returned two Members of Parliament (MPs) to the House of Commons for the Parliament of the United Kingdom, elected by the bloc vote system.

-Created by the Reform Act of 1832, it was represented by two Members of Parliament.
+Created by the Reform Act 1832, it was represented by two Members of Parliament.
 The constituency was abolished in 1950, being split into single-member divisions of Bolton East and Bolton West.

 Members of Parliament

 Boundaries

 1832–1885: The township of Great Bolton, Little Bolton, and Haulgh, except the detached part of the township of Little Bolton which was situate to the north of the town of Bolton.

 1885–1918: The existing parliamentary borough, and so much of the municipal borough of Bolton as was not already included in the parliamentary borough.

 Elections

 Winning candidates are highlighted in bold.

 Elections in the 1830s

 Elections in the 1840s

 Bolling's death caused a by-election.

 Bowring resigned after being appointed Consul-General at Canton, China, causing a by-election.